ferops-tech/devops-demo-projects/docs/deployment_guide.md

 - Open your browser: [http://localhost:8080](http://localhost:8080)
 - **Stop the container** by pressing <kbd>Ctrl</kbd>+<kbd>C</kbd> when done.

----

 ### c.
 Pull from Remote Repository

-The app image has been pushed to Docker Hub and is publicly available.
-You can run it directly from the repository:
+This app image is publicly available on Docker Hub and can be run directly using the command below:
 ```shell
 docker run -ti -p 8080:5000 feropstech/flask-app:latest
 ```

 - The container should pull the image and start, just like the local build.
 ---
----

 ## Terraform Setup

 ### Prerequisites

-- AWS credentials configured to an existing account (`aws configure`).
+- AWS credentials configured for an existing account (aws configure).

----

 ### a.
 SSH Key Pair Setup